DUAL DIAGNOSIS

 • Lack of appetite or interest in food

-• Upset stomach, abdominal pain, or other Gi issues
+• Upset stomach, abdominal pain, or other GI issues

 • Limited range of preferred foods